Getty Images/E! Illustration

 Exactly.
 It is nearly impossible to keep up with these Kardashians.

-Keeping Up With the Kardashians returns Monday, Sept.
-25 at 9PM, only on E!
-UK & EIRE
+Watch brand new episodes of Keeping Up With the Kardashians Sundays at 9PM in the UK & EIRE